michaelchang106/michaelChangHomePage/README.md

 <!--
 ### Demonstration: In [this](https://youtu.be/IE_rhDV3S2I) YouTube video I give a quick demeonstration of my website and some of its features.-->

+## Presentation:
-### Presentation: Put together a presentation on [Google Slides](https://docs.google.com/presentation/d/1cP43tnNqBElpOA78YLprEI56y0eBUEhre6AsT7dmPtk/edit?usp=sharing)
+Put together a presentation on [Google Slides](https://docs.google.com/presentation/d/1cP43tnNqBElpOA78YLprEI56y0eBUEhre6AsT7dmPtk/edit?usp=sharing)

+## Deployed on:
-### Deployed on: My homepage is deployed on [GitHub](https://michaelchang106.github.io/michaelChangHomePage/)
+My homepage is deployed on [GitHub](https://michaelchang106.github.io/michaelChangHomePage/)

+## Contents:
 Files and folder for my homepage in this repo:
 * images
 * scripts